Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 * Hero image
 * Ethos statements
 * Explanations of ethos statements
-* Main events this week
+* Invitation to potential new members
 2. Events pages
 * Members must be kept informed of practice times.
 * New members must be able to sign up for membership.
-* Information on competition and social events must be accessible or displayed.
+* Information on social events must be easily accessible.
 * Contact information should be accessible with a link to the head coach's and membership secretary's website.
-* Information on typical player numbers must be included as it encourages participation (barchart).
 * Membership prices should be available including a free month's trial.
-* A link to the membership secretary
-* A link to enquire about building hire.
+* A link to enquire about building hire must be included.
-* A bar chart of typical player numbers to encourage people to go to practices and New Members Night.
+* A bar chart of typical player numbers will encourage people to go to practices and New Members Night.
 3. Juniors page
 * Junior members must be kept informed of practice times and contact details.
 * New junior members' parents or guardians must be able to sign up/ sign children up for membership.
 * Junior membership prices should be available including a free month's trial.
-* Information on competitions and other childrens' events must be accessible or displayed.
+* Information on childrens' events must be accessible or displayed.
 4. Gallery page
-* Pictures of the new courts:- an investment made by the club.
+* Pictures to be included of the new courts:- an investment made by the club.
 * Social events pictures (This is a bit difficult at the moment due to the pandemic and weather conditions!)
 * Pictures of the clubhouse
-* Pictures of the older courts, too, to show there are plenty to play on.
+* Pictures to be included of the older courts, too, to show there are plenty to play on (important when booking a court for practice).

+The initial wireframe view of the website can be accessed in [Link to wireframe 1](assets/docs/Tennis_club.pdf) Changes have been made to the website since the initial wireframe view was produced.
+A second version of the wireframe view was created and can be accessed in [Link to wireframe 2](assets/docs/Lindale_tennis_club_finish.pdf).
+Reasons for these changes are explained in the testing section of this READme file.
-### Features left to implement
+#### Features left to implement
 * Google maps can be included at a later date to show tennis club location.
-* Links to external websites for coaching, membership, venue hire and County League (see footers on all pages) websites can be made.
+* Links to external websites for coaching, membership, venue hire and County League (see footers on all pages) websites can be activated.
 Links to coaching, membership, venue hire and County League open onto blank pages for now.
 * Sign up forms' information is posted to the Code Institute form dump and a correct set of inputs to field results in a message from The Code Institute.
 This would be changed in order to implement the website properly.